What you need to know in order to avoid liability or criminal charges under Missouri wiretapping laws.

-In Missouri, wiretap laws are used to prevent someone from intercepting with knowledge any wire communication through the use of a mechanical or electronic device.
+In Missouri, wiretap laws are used to prevent someone from intercepting with knowledge of any wire communication through the use of a mechanical or electronic device.
 The first point is that it is illegal to “intercept,” which assumes that there was the intent to catch someone through their wire communication, or that someone attempted to do so.
 For all intents and purposes, tapping into text messages is equal to verbal communication.
 The law considers it “aural communications,” because it is essentially another way of communicating with words.

 The second stipulation for the law to apply is the communication between two people has to be a “wire communication,” which means that they have to use the transmission of wire cable or something similar with various points of reception.
-The third is that the interception must be made through using a mechanical or electronic device for interception.
-Additionally, in order for it not to be considered wiretapping you must prove that you had your partner’s consent to being taped.
+The third is that the interception must be made through using a mechanical or electronic device for an interception.
+Additionally, in order for it not to be considered wiretapping, you must prove that you had your partner’s consent to being taped.

 Although it may seem appealing to try to catch your spouse in the act and record them as evidence, breaking the wiretapping law can come at a much stiffer price.
 If you are found guilty of wiretapping your partner, you might be liable for actual damages and punitive damages.